 Houses frequently make noises—a floor creaks, a pipe gurgles, a refrigerator hums—but while some sounds are harmless and even charming, others are early indicators of potential problems that warrant attention.

 “Any time there’s something different going on with the house, just like with your body, you ought to consider what that could be,” says Ailion, who has decades of experience diagnosing strange conditions in homes.
 “Pay attention to the way things work and sound normally; if you hear a change, that could be indicative of a problem.”
 Here are some potential troublemakers.

-Clanking in Your Pipes
+Clanking & Noisy Pipes

 Anyone who’s ever lived with radiator heat knows how noisy pipes can be.
-When not draining properly, a steam radiator can make horrible clanging sounds—like someone hammering from inside.
+When it isn’t draining properly, a steam radiator can make horrible clanging sounds—like someone hammering from inside.
 First, make sure the radiator inlet valve is fully open, as a partial opening could result in some noise.
 If the sound continues, the U.S. Department of Energy suggests placing shims under one side of the radiator, to tilt the excess water back toward the pipe or steam trap.

-For those who don’t have radiators, a clanking or banging sound could be indicative of a larger problem.
 If your boiler is knocking, your circulation pump may be on its way out.
 Contact an HVAC professional.

-Skittering in the Walls
+Wall Creaks & Skittering in the Walls

 If you hear something, search the outside of the wall for anything out of the ordinary.
 If you don’t find anything but the noise persists, consider setting traps or calling an exterminator.